 For any enquiries about the film, including screenings, contact [email protected]

-- ARKIVET Peace and Human Rights Center in Kristiansand hosted a screening and panel discussion with Head of Media and Communications Daina Ruduša on 29 January 2023.
+- 29 January, 2023.
+Kristiansand, Norway.
+ARKIVET Peace and Human Rights Center hosted a screening and panel discussion with Head of Media and Communications Daina Ruduša.

-- Kristiansand International School hosted a screening and a talk with Head of Media and Communications Daina Ruduša on 27 January 2023.
+- 27 January, 2023.
+Kristiansand, Norway.
+Kristiansand International School hosted a screening and a talk with Head of Media and Communications Daina Ruduša.

-- The Nobel Peace Center hosted a screening in Oslo on 24 January 2022 as part of their Nobel Peace Talks.
+- 24 January, 2022.
+Oslo, Norway.
+The Nobel Peace Center hosted a screening in Oslo as part of their Nobel Peace Talks.
 The event featured a discussion with Nobel Peace Prize laureate Jody Williams.
+Opening remarks were made by NWI's Executive Director Maria Butler.
 Missed the event?
 Listen to the podcast!

-- Berlin Staatsoper hosted a screening and panel discussion featuring Director Hanna Kapylova, Nobel Peace Prize laureate Center for Civil Liberties in Kyiv's Director Oleksandra Matviichuk, and others on 16 December 2022.
+- 16 December, 2022.
+Berlin, Germany.
+Berlin Staatsoper hosted a screening and panel discussion featuring Director Hanna Kapylova, Nobel Peace Prize laureate Center for Civil Liberties in Kyiv's Director Oleksandra Matviichuk, and others.

-- House of European History and the Irish Mission to the EU hosted a screening and panel discussion with Founder of United for Ukraine Olga Hamama, and Nobel Peace Prize laureate Center for Civil Liberties in Kyiv's Director Oleksandra Matviichuk in Brussels on 15 December 2022.
+- 15 December, 2022.
+Brussels, Bergium.
+House of European History and the Irish Mission to the EU hosted a screening and panel discussion with Founder of United for Ukraine Olga Hamama, and Nobel Peace Prize laureate Center for Civil Liberties in Kyiv's Director Oleksandra Matviichuk in Brussels.